mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 :::info
 If the aggregated value is displayed in the grouping row, it will always have priority over the row data.
-This means the data from groups explicitly provided in your dataset will be ignored in favour of their aggregated values.
+This means that the data from groups explicitly provided in your dataset will be ignored in favour of their aggregated values.
 :::

 The demo below shows the _sum_ aggregation on the "Size" column and the _max_ aggregation on the "Last modification" column.